 5. Clap along at a Flamenco show

 You can’t leave Sevilla without experiencing a flamenco dance performance.
 This spectacular dance, an infusion of Spanish folklore with sounds from the Levant, North Africa and India, impresses with its power and drama, and tugs at your heart-strings with its soulful melancholy.
 There are many places to watch a flamenco show.
 Flamenco venues (tablaos) such as the massive El Palacio Andaluz and the smaller Tablao El Arenal are popular amongst tourists.
 You can also opt to book a dinner along with the show.
 There are also smaller, more intimate venues, especially in the Triana neighbourhood.
 I experienced an amazing flamenco performance at the Museo del Baile Flamenco – the museum has a gorgeous collection of flamenco artifacts and offers a walking tour of the lovely Santa Cruz neighbourhood after the show.
+Get tickets to a flamenco show and (optional) dinner.
+You can also join a tour to see Sevilla by night and a flamenco show.

 6. Tuck into tapas

 Tapas bars can be found all over the city.
 Locals feast on tapas bites and wine at many of the city’s squares and tree-lined streets.
 Some of my favourite tapas bars in the historic centre include Bodega Casablanca (Calle Adolfo Rodríguez Jurado 12, just off Avenida Constitucion), Bar Europa (Calle Siete Revueltas 35) and Vineria San Telmo (Paseo Catalina de Ribera 4).
 Each neighbourhood has its fair share of tapas bars – some great neighbourhoods to check out for their buzzing tapas scene include Santa Cruz, Triana and Alameda.
 Alternatively, you can opt to go on one of the various tapas tours.
 Check at the Tourist Office for more information on tours.
+If you like cooking courses, why not join a cooking class?

 7. Wander around the neighbourhoods